pgan002/biomed-chatbot/README.md

 Instead, I implemented document embedding via averaged Glove word embeddings.

+# Retrieval

+## Distance metric

+Publications find Euclidean distance metric better than cosine distance in ChromaDB[11] and for embeddings in general[12].
+This is the default for ChromaDB.

+ChromaDb's query() metthod does not offer filtering based on distance but we do it after words.

 # Model

 We start with OpenAI's `gpt-4o-mini`.
-It is affordable, small and intelligent.
+It is the cheapest and smallest among the best models available today.
 Context size 128K tokens.
 Pricing: $0.150 /1M input tokens, $0.600 /1M output tokens.

-# Distance metric

-Publishions find that, euclidean distance metric is better than cosine distance for ... embedding in ChromaDB[11] and for embeddings in general[12].
-This is the default for ChromaDB.
+Cheap enough for development and demo.

+The cheapest and almost as good would be a locally-run Llama3 model.

 # TODO

-- Ingest data
-- Code and try GloVe embedding
 - Tune retrieved set size
 - Tune max distance for retrieval
-- Split large chunks
+- Split only large chunks?
+- Easily configurable LLM, DB and embedding function?
+- Use Llama3 LLM

 # References